fuzz/etcdon/README.md

 Set `DON_HOST` to the hostname or IP address of your Mastodon server.

+You may wish to copy/link `bin/don` into your `PATH` for convenience.
+The rest of this documentation will assume that you have done this.

 ## Backups

 The official Mastodon backup documentation is